 All students must submit proof of health insurance prior to start of the program.
 This is necessary before students can participate in any lab classes.
-If students are unable to do this, a waiver form must be signed and is attached at the end of this booklet.
-Students are encouraged to find some type of health insurance as many clinical sites will not take students without health insurance.
+If students are unable to provide proof of health insurance, a waiver form must be signed and is attached at the end of this booklet.
+Students are encouraged to find some type of health insurance as some clinical sites will not take students without health insurance.